 - Lunch time and form time intervention who are code A

 - Translator for parent meetings to ensure that home/school communication is supported

 - Track and monitor progress to determine intervention need

-Miss Sheppard provides pastoral support for students who are new to the country – this provides them with knowledge of the school system and British Values.
+Pastoral support is provided for students who are new to the country – this provides them with knowledge of the school system and British Values.